-You may name whomever you choose as beneficiary(ies) for the death benefit payment.
-You may also name whomever you choose as beneficiary(ies) for your member contributions; and for the vested funds in your URS Savings Plans, if applicable.
+You may name whomever you choose as beneficiary(ies) for the death benefit.
+You may also name whomever you choose as beneficiary(ies) for your member contributions, if applicable, and for vested funds in your URS Savings Plans.

 You may change your beneficiary(ies) any time, by logging in to myURS at www.urs.org or you may request a form by contacting our office.
 When updating your beneficiary designations, you revoke all previous designations.